RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - The User's personal page (my-page) features an 'update profile' button.
 - Clicking on this button shows 'edit-profile' page containing 'Update Profile' form and a 'delete account' form.
 - The update profile form enables the user to update their profile with: Brief-Bio and Profile image upload option.
-An image.
 - The form has 'Cancel' and 'submit' buttons.
 The Cancel button reloads the form with the previous data, while submit commits the form to the database.
-- User recieves a modal message upon form sumission.
+- User recieves a modal message upon form subbmission and can see the image uploaded in the place of defualt  image.
-- The updated changes will appear on user's personal 'my-page'.
+- The updated changes will appear as well on user's personal 'my-page'.
 - Details are shown [here](docs/features/profile_update.gif) in the link.

+**Delete Account Button**
 - At the bottom of the 'edit-profile' page is the delete account form, enabling the user to close their account.
 - Selecting the 'delete my account' button opens a modal dialog, with a choice to the user to confirm the deletion.
 - Upon confirming deletion, their profile is deleted from the database and their user account made inactive.
 - After deletion, user cannot login using these credentials nor can they create the same username.
+- Their posts will be still available for the other user's to read.
 - However, the user details will be still available in the admin panel, and if the admin chooses to make the profile active, it can be done.
 - Details are shown [here](docs/features/profile_delete.gif) in the link.